Should you get a Sheltie?

 Shetland Sheepdogs are clean dogs.

-Pennsylvania, the Sheltie ranked 20th out of 124 dog breeds in trainability.
+In research from the University Pennsylvania, the Sheltie ranked 20th out of 124 dog breeds in trainability.
 This means they learn and follow commands quickly and tend to ignore most distractions.

-The Shetland Sheepdog is a very alert
+The Shetland Sheepdog as a Watch Dog

 How Fast Can a Sheltie Run?